godotengine/godot-website/collections/_article/godot-growth-stats-2026.md

 2. Users are happy with the pace of development and we aren't communicating the value/need of further donations well
 3. New users see Godot as the free alternative to the other big engines

-Notably this data does not track one time donations.
-Most of our corporate sponsorships come through as one time donations and represent a significant portion of our funding.
+Notably this data does not track one-time donations.
+Most of our corporate sponsorships come through as one-time donations and represent a significant portion of our funding.
 They are still relatively random and sporadic, so it is difficult to draw any conclusions.

 ## Support